Table of Contents

 Please see Final Projects for more information about the final project process.

 Course Change Form

-If you have made any changes to the content of your major since you were admitted to the IMP, please fill out a Course Change Form and bring it with you to the MPA.
+If you have made any changes to the content of your major since you were admitted to the IMP, please fill out a Course Change Form and bring it with you to the MPA (or submit it before the date of your Zoom meeting).
 Changes to non-major courses do not require a Course Change Form.
 (For more information about course substitutions, please see the Advising page.)Top of page

 What happens at the MPA